Judging the algorithm: Algorithmic accountability on the risk assessment tool for intimate partner violence in the Basque Country: Is judicial reasoning aided by EPV?

 \subsection{Questioning the Expert}

 In looking behind the algorithm, judges are faced with a number of obstacles.

 \begin{quote} I can assess that there is sufficient risk to limit the freedom of movement, but the police say no, the risk is low.
 Of course, the lawyer can use this and say, look, the police say the risk is low. ...
-Now, I don't know what is behind this assessment, I don't know. \end{quote}
+Now, I don't know what is behind this assessment, I don't know.\footnote{Discussion with the judge exposed to the EPV in considering the interrogation of the algorithm.} \end{quote}

-The judge spoken to in the preparation of this paper confirmed that despite repeated attempts, it is not possible to find out what the score has been based on, where information has come from.
-In fact, at least in court, none of the parties are aware, police, accused or witnesses.
-While the authors of this paper have seen forms which appear to be used for this purpose \cite[p.74]{martinez2019}, those in the courtroom do not have the breakdown of the police assessment, nor of course, the background information that supports it.
-They are not therefore available to be scrutinised.
-The bare fact of the EPV-R output is simply made known.
-For example, if the accused is identified as low-risk the defence lawyer will use that to argue that no protection measures should be taken, irrespective of the evidence given in court.
-The judge cannot look behind this assessment.
+The judge spoken to in the preparation of this paper confirmed that despite repeated attempts, they were unable to find out what the score had been based on, or where information had come from.\footnote{This judge discussed their frustrated attempts at trying to establish the basis of the assessment.} While the form designed to gather details considered relevant for the algorithmic assessment~\cite[p.74]{martinez2019}, judges may be thwarted in their examination of the specific circumstances and conduct of the accused.
+The bare fact of the EPV output is simply made known to users, likes judges, exposed to this tool.

-In the absence of information about the score itself, it is natural for judge to ask how accurate it is, or otherwise \textit{assume} high accuracy, based on its presentation by the police, and the fact that is commonly used \cite{GaraySuay2018}.